26 March 2002

 Due to the use of these cheating methods, the GBC papers have all easily been exposed by the IRM for the false arguments they present, just as the PSS paper will now be exposed.
 Please note how as we expose the PSS paper mentioned above, virtually all of its arguments will be composed of the above 3 cheating devices.

 Henceforward, quotations from the PSS paper will be thus; quotes from TFO, Srila Prabhupada and other papers shall be in speech marks “ ” thus, with our reply following underneath in bold.
-The authors of the New York PSS paper will be referred to throughout as the ‘author’.

 In the TFO we state the following: